Skip to content

 Q. This application is obviously for a program permit (DLI, ALPS, Special Ed, etc.) What should I do?

-A. Only non-program applications go through the PowerSchool permit program.
+A. Only non-program applications go through the PowerSchool permit program, unless the patron is requested a school other than the one they were assigned from the program.
 If the request is obviously for a program, contact the applicant and explain that program permits are approved through the district, and to contact the appropriate department.
-Then, discard the application.

 Q. Do I really have to "answer" (verify) every single line on this application?
 There's a bunch!